fbascheper/tensorflow-js-workshop/docs/instructions.md

 ### Assignment 1.
 Use the web cam to display a preview in the box under the ``PLAY`` button.
 1. Change the style of the ``<div>`` with id = ``controller`` to ``"display: none"``.

    This will hide the controller at the bottom of the screen until the application has been setup correctly.

 2. Implement the ``setup()`` function in the file ``webcam.js``.
-      ````
+      ````javascript
       return new Promise((resolve, reject) => {
           const navigatorAny = navigator;
           navigator.getUserMedia = navigator.getUserMedia ||